hipay/hipay-docs/hipay-enterprise-sdk-magento_2/09-Split-payments.md

 ### Split payment overview

-A split payment overview is available in your Magento Admin Panel in `Sales => [HiPay Enterprise] Split Payment`.
+A split payment overview is available in your Magento Admin Panel in `HiPay Enterprise => Split Payment`.

 For each installment, you can edit, delete or pay it immediately.
 You can also change the payment date or the amount to pay.

-**Be careful: if you are not sure what to do, please contact HiPay's Business IT Services for technical support.**
+**Be careful: if you are not sure what to do, please submit a request ([*https://support.hipay.com/hc/en-us/requests/new*] (https://support.hipay.com/hc/en-us/requests/new)) to our Support team.**

 ![legend](images/split_payment_list.png)